-In 1st method, we generated index values and then accessed the elements present at that index, and in the second, we directly accessed the elements without knowing their index values.
-But, sometimes, we might need to access elements and their index value.
+In 1st method, we generated index values and accessed the elements present at that index, and in the second, we directly accessed the elements without knowing their index values.
+But, sometimes, we need to access both (elements and index values).
 In such case, we can use enumerate function like this:

 for i, element in enumerate(example_list): ...

 The example use-case can be, suppose we want to add 1 to every element except the 3rd index.
 Here we need the information about the index also.
 We can use the Condition and Branching properties like this:

 new_list = for i, element in enumerate(example_list): if i != 3: element = element + 1 new_list.append(element)

 If you are still getting familiar with the condition and branching concept in Python, please look at this blog.

 The above code will add 1 to every element except the element present at the 3rd index, the 4th element in the example list, as indexing starts from 0 in Python.

 We can use the condition and branching concepts with loops as well.
 If noticed carefully, we check the validity of the condition that the index value should equal the integer value formed from the range function.
 If that is satisfied, we perform the task, and once that condition breaks, we exit the loop.